lightstep/terraform-lightstep-aws-dashboards/modules/lambda-dashboard/README.md

-# Lightstep AWS Lambda Dashboard
+# Cloud Observability AWS Lambda Dashboard

-This module provisions a Lightstep dashboard for AWS Lambda.
+This module provisions a Cloud Observability dashboard for AWS Lambda.